nkwook/nkwook.github.com/_posts/algorithm/2023-02-05-[Leetcode] race-car.md

 ### TLE

 I expected `O(nlgn)` time complexity, but TLE occured.
-I had give condition when giving **R** instruction since when target is bigger than position and the car is heading to target, there is no need to turn speed to negative.
+I had to give condition when giving **R** instruction since when target is bigger than position and the car is heading to target, there is no need to turn speed to negative.

 ## Revised Code
 ```c++